Boosted top tagging and its interpretation using Shapley values: XGBOOST analysis with jet substructure observables for 500 GeV jets

-The decision tree uses \texttt{binary:logloss} as the objective loss function with a learning rate of 0.1 and maximum depth set to 5.
-To prevent overfitting, we use early stopping, which tells the model to stop training if validation performance continues to degrade after 5 rounds.
-The Area Under the Curve (AUC) metric evaluates the performance of the trained model.
-The input features are divided into sets: $N$-Subjettiness, C-series, D-series, M-Series, N-Series, and U-series.
-Each set also includes the jet mass variable: $m_{jet}$.
-We also construct these variables on pruned jets.
+We can see from Figure \ref{fig:tau32b1_DRm} that higher $\Delta R_m$ values result in a lower $W_1(T,G)$ for all four variables, meaning that the overlap between the distribution of top jets and gluon jets increases.
+Smaller $\Delta R_m$ shifts the distributions of the variables to lower values by making the jets more three-prong-like.
+From Figure \ref{fig:ptb_DRb}, we know that the $\Delta R$ between the top and its decay products is inversely proportional to the $p_T$ of the latter.
+By tightening $\Delta R_m$, it is also ensured that the jet constituents along the prongs have higher $p_T$.
+Appendix \ref{app:mass_cut} shows the distributions without a jet mass cut.

+Similar distributions of the observables for light quark jets have been presented in the Appendix \ref{app:quark_dist}.
+Clearly the observables $D_3$ and $N_3$ show greater separation between top jets and quark jets compared to when the background consists of gluon jets.
+To evaluate the effect of both types of background, we train and test the models separately using each dataset.
+We start with gluon jets, which are harder to distinguish from top jets due to their higher multiplicity.
+In Section \ref{sec:xgb_quark}, we then analyse the classification between top jets and light quark jets.

+From the truth level information of top jets, we compute $p_T$ fractions of partons ($p_{T,p}/p_{T,t},~p=~b,~u,~d)$ and select the minimum, $f_{p_T}^{min} = \min (\frac{p_{T,b}}{p_{T,t}},\frac{p_{T,u}}{p_{T,t}},\frac{p_{T,d}}{p_{T,t}})$. $f_{p_T}^{min}$ thus refers to the softest $p_T$ fraction carried by a top decay product.
+The higher the $p_T$ fraction of a parton, the smaller is the distance of the parton from the top quark.
+In other words, top jets with high $f_{p_T}^{min}$ have more tightly constrained partons with less energy lost at the boundary.
+It turns out that lower values of $f_{p_T}^{min}$ correspond to higher values of the variables, as can be seen in Figure \ref{fig:fptmin}.
+When the softest parton of the three is too soft, the jet loses its three-prong structure, resulting in the higher values of the variables.

+No cut is employed before training the \texttt{XGBOOST} models; instead, we include $m_{jet}$ and $C_2^{(1.0)}$ as input features in our top taggers, as mentioned above.
+This is done to enable the models to learn the intrinsic characteristics of the variables.

+We also construct the jet substructure variables listed in Table \ref{tab:xgb_features} on pruned jets.
 Pruning \cite{Ellis:2009me} is a technique by which soft particles are removed from a jet if the following conditions hold while recombining two particles $i$ and $j$:

-If the above condition is satisfied, the softer particle is discarded, and the jet algorithm reconstructs a pruned jet.
-We set the two parameters $z_{cut}$ and $r_{cut}$ to be 0.1 and 0.5, respectively.
+The parameters $z_{cut}$ and $r_{cut}$ are defined before the pruning procedure begins to control the extent of pruning.
+If the condition in Equation \ref{eq:prune} is satisfied, the softer particle is discarded, and the jet algorithm reconstructs a pruned jet.
+We set the two parameters $z_{cut}$ and $r_{cut}$ to be 0.1 and $\frac{m_{jet}}{p_{T^J}}$, respectively.
+Finally, we use the observables in Table \ref{tab:xgb_features} formulated on jets before pruning (unpruned features) and after pruning (pruned features) together.

-In the following section, we describe the variables used and also present the test accuracy and AUC of a trained \texttt{XGBOOST} model for jets matched with $R_m$ = 0.6, 0.8, 1.0, and unmatched jets, using as input features, variables constructed on unpruned jets, pruned jets and both combined.
-The test accuracy is the percentage of correctly identified tops and gluons in the test dataset based on a threshold probability score of 0.5.